Probing soft signals of gravitational-wave memory with space-based interferometers: Introduction

 In addition to the soft waveform associated with displacement memory (which corresponds to a step-like strain in the time domain), other types of soft waveforms may also be observed, including those associated with \textit{velocity memory}~\cite{GrishchukPolnarev1989,Bieri_2024} (corresponding to a step-like first derivative of strain in the time domain) and integrated-displacement memory (discussed in Sec.~\ref{Sec:Integrated-displacement memory}).
-Although these waveforms are not related to asymptotic symmetries or the soft theorem, they can arise over sufficiently long time scales and are likewise associated with soft gravitons.
+Although these waveforms are not predicted by the soft theorem, they may arise over sufficiently long time scales and, in such a limit, serve as useful descriptions.